bminer/node-twilio-api/README.md

 	- `language` - allows you pick a voice with a specific language's accent and pronunciations.
 		Allowed values: 'en', 'en-gb', 'es', 'fs', 'de' (default: 'en')
 	- `loop` - specifies how many times you'd like the text repeated.
 The default is once.
-		Specifying '0' will cause the <Say> verb to loop until the call is hung up.
+		Specifying '0' will cause the &lt;Say&gt; verb to loop until the call is hung up.
  - `Call.play(audioURL[, options])` - plays an audio file back to the caller.
 Twilio retrieves the file from a URL (`audioURL`) that you provide.
 Options include:
 	- `loop` - specifies how many times the audio file is played.
 The default behavior is to play the audio once.
-Specifying '0' will cause the the <Play> verb to loop until the call is hung up.
+Specifying '0' will cause the the &lt;Play&gt; verb to loop until the call is hung up.
  - `Call.pause([duration])`	- waits silently for a `duration` seconds.
-If <Pause> is the first verb in a TwiML document, Twilio will wait the specified number of seconds before picking up the call.
+If &lt;Pause&gt; is the first verb in a TwiML document, Twilio will wait the specified number of seconds before picking up the call.
  - `Call.gather(cbIfInput, options, cbIfNoInput)` - Gathers input from the telephone user's keypad.
 	Calls `cbIfInput` once the user provides input, passing the Call object as the first argument and the input provided as the second argument.
 If the user does not provide valid input in a timely